Peter-St/Linux_Jna_Kamera/README.md

 2)

-Set the camera specifications: (Set different values for you camera device in the Kam.java file) (Edit the following value)
+Set the camera specifications: (Set different values for you camera device in the Kam.java file) (Edit the following values)

   BUS = 1;
   DEVICE = 5;